hannulyri/neb-project/README.txt

 Neb-project

-A relatively simple and RESTful work example done by me in which I've used Java 8, Spring Boot, JPA, HATEOAS, Spring Security, RestTemplate, MySQL and Liquibase.
+A relatively simple and RESTful work example done by me in which I've used Java 8, Maven, Spring Boot, JPA, HATEOAS, Spring Security, RestTemplate, MySQL and Liquibase.

 The example is divided into two sections which both need to be running.
 * Nebhistory: userhistory
 * Nebusers: userdata, spring security login, login here will send historymessage about login/logout to nebhistory

+Requirements:
+* Java 8
+* MySQL
+* Maven

 Installation